artyomkalm/rails2gis/README.md

     $ gem install rails2gis

-First of all you should connect API in your application
+First of all you should connect API in your application in `application.js`

+    //= require maps2gis

 ----------